drimal/dipakrimal/about.md

 title: About
 permalink: /about/
 ---
-I am a research scientist at The Bee Corp, where I help develop verifli, a product to asses bee hive health using IR imaging.

-### More Information
-More info coming soon.
+I am a Research Scientist at The Bee Corp in Indianapolis.
+We use IR (infrared) imaging technlogy to build predictive models of bee colony strength inside beehives.
+Before coming to Bee Corp, I worked as a postdoctoral researcher at the University of Florida, where I analyzed data from neturino-nucleus interactions at the MINERvA detector at Fermilab.

 ### Contact me

 [rimaldipak@gmail.com](mailto:rimaldipak@gmail.com)